joetinter/zendesk-tab-merge/README.md

 ## Version History

+### v2.2
+- Fixed: URLs with additional path segments after the ticket ID (e.g. `/events`) were not being matched and fell through without triggering tab merge logic
+- Updated `TICKET_REGEX` to make trailing path segments optional — applies to Z2 and all external instances

 ### v2.1
 - Fixed: external ticket links now correctly route into a tab sitting on a View (`/agent/filters/*`) or any other agent page, not just ticket pages